engige/syriatel_churn_modeling/README.md

 ## Conclusion

 The analysis and modeling conducted in this project have successfully identified an optimal approach for predicting customer churn for SyriaTel.
 The deployment of Model 5 can have a significant impact on SyriaTel’s customer retention strategies.
 By accurately identifying customers at risk of churning, SyriaTel can tailor its marketing and customer service efforts to these individuals, offering targeted incentives or personalized service improvements to retain them.
-This targeted approach not only helps in reducing customer turnover but also optimizes resource allocation, ensuring that efforts are focused where they are most likely to have a positive impact.
+This targeted approach not only helps in reducing customer turnover but also optimizes resource allocation, boost loyalty, and increase long-term revenue.

 ### Recommendations & Next Steps: